 John Pumilio Director of Sustainability

 John Pumilio became Colgate's first Director of Sustainability in April 2009.
-Since that time, Colgate has implemented numerous sustainability programs that have decreased our ecological and carbon footprints.
-This has resulted in hundreds of thousands of dollars saved and a 20 percent reduction off our campus carbon footprint since 2009.
+Since that time, Colgate has implemented numerous sustainability programs that have reduced our ecological and carbon footprints.
+This has resulted in hundreds of thousands of dollars in avoided spending and a 30 percent reduction off our campus carbon footprint since 2009.

 Born and raised in Central New York, John holds degrees from SUNY ESF at Syracuse University and The Evergreen State College in Washington State.